gagehenderson/Twitch-Plays-Love2d/README.md

 # Twitch-Plays-Love2d
-Using twitch chat to play games, using LÖVE to easily display some info and stuff.
+Using twitch chat to play games, using LÖVE.
+Only works on Windows due to how we simulate keyboard input.

 ## Getting Started